 To find the correct CFE for your type of business, click on this list.

 2. Send in this form to the appropriate CFE.

 3. Online, here, through a series of forms on the official portal for auto-entrepreneurs.

-You’ll need to take in or send in a photocopy or upload a scan of your official ID or passport when you register.
-You may also have to prove that you have professional insurance for example, the assurance décennale for builders.
+You must send in a photocopy or upload a scan of your ID or passport when you register.
+You may also have to prove that you have professional insurance, for example, the assurance décennale for builders.

 If your business is a trade then you also need to register with the Répertoire des Métiers (RM) using this form.
 If you will be selling goods, you must declare your business to the Registre Spécial des Agents Commerciaux (RSAC) through the Greffe de tribunal de commerce using this form.

 Mandatory business administration course

 If you want to set up a business as a tradesperson, you must undertake a four or five-day training course (stage de préalable à l’installation or SPI) from the Chambres de Métiers et de l’Artisanat in order to learn about different aspects of running your own business.
 There are similar optional courses available to those setting up commercial and industrial businesses.
 You have to pay for this training – check with your Chamber.